holochain/holochain-rust/container/README.md

 ## Install

-Our recommended pattern for the installation of the containerto download the binary for your platform from our [releases](https://github.com/holochain/holochain-rust/releases) page.
+Our recommended pattern for the installation of the container is to download the binary for your platform from our [releases](https://github.com/holochain/holochain-rust/releases) page.
 Otherwise, you can proceed with the more complex instructions for building from source, below.

 ### Building From Source

-These dependencies need to be installed in order to compile, and use `hc`:
+These dependencies need to be installed in order to compile, and use `holochain_container`:

 - [Rust](https://www.rust-lang.org/en-US/install.html)
   - needs to be the `nightly` build, so use the following commands, once you have first installed Rust